nolanlawson/fuite/README.md

 **It says my page's memory grew, but it also said it didn't detect any leaks.
 Why?**

 Web pages can grow memory for lots of reasons.
 For instance, the browser's JavaScript engine may JIT certain functions, taking up additional memory.
-Or the browser might change its internal representation of strings or regexes.
+Or the browser may decide to use certain internal data structures to prioritize CPU over memory usage.

 The web developer generally doesn't have control over such things, so `fuite` tries to distinguish between browser-internal memory and JavaScript objects that the page owns. `fuite` will only say "leak detected" if it can actually give some actionable advice to the web developer.